prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 8. On the top right of the screen, click the **X** Icon to return to the canvas app editor.

 Congratulations, You have created and configured your first canvas app.

-## Challenges

-- Add the following columns to the forms in DetailScreen1 and EditScreen1: Actual Start, Actual End, Code, Scheduled Start, & Scheduled End